Granata-R/DOT-IOT-Log-Explorer/README.md

 DOT-IOT Log Explorer is a Python/MATLAB software for broad analysis of electrophysiological data from freely behaving animals.
 It can be used for visualization and quantitative analysis of spectral properties of electroencephalogram (EEG) and local field potentials (LFPs), movement patterns, sleep patterns, single neuron activity, and phase-amplitude coupling, during specified time windows or behaviorally relevant epochs.

-DOT-IOT Log Explorer was created by Rocco Granata, with inputs from Diletta Cavezza, as tailored software for the neuropsychopharmacology laboratory of Dr. Elvira De Leonibus.
+DOT-IOT Log Explorer has been created by Rocco Granata, with inputs from Diletta Cavezza, as tailored software for the neuropsychopharmacology laboratory of Dr. Elvira De Leonibus.
 Originally designed for hippocampal recordings during memory tests, such as the different object task (DOT) and the identical object task (IOT)<sup>[1]</sup>, its versatility allows for potential application in a range of behavioral studies.

 ![DOT IOT Log Explorer](https://i.imgur.com/2qP9W6E.png)

-The software leverages compatibility with state-of-the-art computational tools in systems neuroscience.
-These include [SpikeInterface](https://github.com/SpikeInterface/spikeinterface) (for standardized data extraction), [Kilosort](https://github.com/MouseLand/Kilosort) (for spike sorting), [AccuSleep](https://github.com/zekebarger/AccuSleep) (for semi-automated sleep segmentation), [ANY-maze](https://www.any-maze.com/) (for manual review of behavior through key logs).

 **Reference**